luuquangtrung/luuquangtrung.github.io/_posts/2021-12-04-linearization-notes.md

 ---
 layout: distill
-title: "Some linearization techniques in linear programming"
+title: Some linearization techniques in linear programming
 description: A personal note on some useful linearization techniques in LP, mostly collected from [MathOverflow](https://mathoverflow.net/)
 date: 2021-12-04
 permalink: /posts/2021/12/notes-linearization/